realA10001986/Time-Circuits-Display/README.md

 #### Fake-Power control through HA

-HA can control Fake-Power after issuing POWER_CONTROL_ON.
-Subsequent POWER_ON or POWER_OFF commands switch on/off Fake-Power.
+HA can control Fake-Power, overruling a Fake-Power switch.

+In order to let HA/MQTT control fake power, first publish POWER_CONTROL_ON to **bttf/tcd/cmd**.
+Subsequent POWER_ON or POWER_OFF commands switch Fake-Power on or off, respectively.

 POWER_CONTROL_OFF relinquishes Fake-Power control; afterwards, if a Fake-Power switch is connected, its state becomes effective.
 If no switch is connected, Fake-Power will be switched on.